mcclure/snes9x/README.md

 - Checked out https://github.com/TASVideos/snes9x-rr ; this version of the repo contains the windows binaries required to build.
 - Checked out https://github.com/snes9x-rr/snes9x ; this version of the repo has a current snes9x branch.
 Exported files on top of TASVideos archive.
 - Minor fixes to get the result to build in VS2015.
-- Copied Penlight 1.5.2 into coop/ folder
+- Copied Penlight 1.5.2 (from github) into coop/ folder
+- Built luasocket-3.0-rc1 (from github) and copied socket.lua into coop/ and core.dll into coop/socket/

 ## How to build for testing